Griffin: Police and military

 A griffin appears in the official seal of the Waterloo Police Department (Iowa).

 The Royal Air Force Police depicts a griffin for their unit badge.

 The Royal New Zealand Air Force Police depicts a griffin holding a taiaha for their unit badge.

 Professional sports

 The Grand Rapids Griffins professional ice hockey team of the American Hockey League.

 Suwon Samsung Bluewings's mascot "Aguileon" is a griffin.
 The name "Aguileon" is a compound using two Spanish words; "aguila" meaning "eagle" and "leon" meaning "lion".

+AC Perugia's crest features a griffin.

 Amusement parks

 One of Busch Gardens Williamsburg's attractions is a dive coaster called the "Griffon", which opened in 2007.

 In 2013, Cedar Point Amusement Park in Sandusky, Ohio opened the "GateKeeper" steel roller coaster, which features a griffin as its mascot.

 Iran Air Logo

 The logo design of Iran Air features a griffin.
 The pattern of this design, created by Edward Zahrabian, is based on a griffin statue found in Persepolis.
 A common mistake regarding this is the assumption that the griffin is the same as the mythical bird Homa, but this is incorrect.
 This mistake has arisen because the acronym for the National Airline of Iran in Persian is "Homa".